 I believe I have significant teaching experience

 Participants who have at least two years’ experience of teaching/ supporting learning in UK HE may be able to seek exemption from Module 1 (HMT005).
-Exemption from the module would be based on a 1000 – 1500 word reflective statement in which they explore what they have learnt from teaching in UK HE, their role within it, and provide evidence for participants having already achieved the essential Intended Learning Outcomes (ILOs) that underpin the module.
-Participants would submit the statement, together with a teaching-focused CV, to the PCUTL team.
+Exemption from the module would be based on a 1000 – 1500 word reflective statement in which they explore what they have learnt from teaching in UK HE, their role within it, and provide evidence of having already achieved the essential Intended Learning Outcomes (ILOs) that underpin the module.
+Participants submit the statement, together with related appendices, and teaching-focused CV to the PgCUTL team.
 As staff prepare their exemption applications they will have access to, and be encouraged to be familiar with, related resources that would be available through Learning Central for full module participants.
-Applications will be considered by the PCUTL Board.
+Applications will be considered by the PgCUTL Board.
 All claims for entry through module exemption will be made on the basis of written claim and supporting evidence.

-Please contact the PCUTL team for further information.
+Please contact the PgCUTL team for further information.